8 min left

 Chapter Note

 The Knowledge chapter carries this category's central failure mode directly and at the chapter's most precise pitch.
-The "Failure Modes" section names Ideology as Knowledge captured by Control — the model that explains everything, new evidence reinterpreted or dismissed, the map having replaced the territory.
-The chapter sentence is verbatim what this category guards against.
-The chapter's Range articulation on the same page — hold a map firmly enough to act on and loosely enough to revise when reality pushes back — is the posture this category operationalizes.
+The "Failure Modes" section names Ideology as Knowledge captured by Control: the model explains everything, new evidence gets reinterpreted or dismissed, and the map has replaced the territory.
+The chapter's Range articulation on the same page, hold a map firmly enough to act on and loosely enough to revise when reality pushes back, is the posture this category operationalizes.